croketillo/md-rst/README.md

 ```

 Replace input.md with the path to your input Markdown file and output.rst with the desired output reStructuredText file.
+If you do not specify "output.rst" it will use the same name as the .md file.

 ## License
 This project is licensed under the GNU-GPL3 License.
 Read LICENSE for more information.